 - 1 (4-ounce) can diced green chiles

 - sea salt and freshly-cracked black pepper

 - 1 (15-ounce) can black beans, rinsed and drained

 - 8 large flour tortillas

 - 1 batch red enchilada sauce

 - optional toppings: fresh cilantro, chopped red onions, diced avocado, avocado, sour cream, and/or crumbled cotija cheese

-- Preheat oven to 350°F. Prepare your enchilada sauce.
+- Prep oven and enchilada sauce.
+Preheat oven to 350°F. Prepare your enchilada sauce.

-- Bake uncovered for 20 minutes, until the enchiladas are cooked through and the tortillas are slightly crispy on the outside.
-Remove pan from the oven and serve the enchiladas while they’re nice and warm, garnished with lots of toppings.
+- Bake.
+Bake uncovered for 20 minutes, until the enchiladas are cooked through and the tortillas are slightly crispy on the outside.
+Transfer the baking dish to a wire baking rack.

-- Store any leftovers in a sealed container in the refrigerator for up to 3 days, or freeze for up to 3 months.
+Storage instructions: Leftover (cooked) enchiladas can be transferred to a sealed container and refrigerated for up to 3 days or frozen for up to 3 months.